 “To know yourself, you must sacrifice the illusion that you already do.”

 ~Vironika Tugaleva, The Art of Talking to Yourself

-If you are a small business owner, freelancer, or own a business and want to learn more about yourself, learn how to work with or manage others better, and identify potential opportunities for greater success in your career– than you might want to consider taking the Myers-Briggs Personality Inventory and getting Myers-Briggs Coaching.
-Myer-Briggs coaching Boston can help you with comprehensive reports and mind-blowing insight.
+If you are a small business owner, freelancer, or own a business and want to learn more about yourself, learn how to work with or manage others better, and identify potential opportunities for greater success in your career– then you might want to consider Myers-Briggs Coaching using the Myers-Briggs Personality Inventory.
+Myers-Briggs Coaching can help you with comprehensive reports and mind-blowing insight.

 At the core of Carl Jung’s theory is his belief that there are four principal psychological functions by which humans experience the world – sensation, intuition, feeling, and thinking – and that one of these four functions is dominant for each person most of the time.